-A slip of the cup and the lip and we end up having a coffee stain on our favourite salwars, best office pants, expensive silk saree; the garment perhaps will never regain its original glory.
-Archenemy of many a homemaker in India, the coffee stain is dreaded.
+A slip of the cup and the lip and we end up having a coffee stain on our favorite salwars, best office pants, expensive silk saree; the garment perhaps will never regain its original glory.
+The archenemy of many a homemaker in India, the coffee stain is dreaded.
 But, what if the coffee stain can be flaunted and created into an Art!

 If you are thinking of ephemeral Latte Art, made by a Barista when you order a Cappuccino or a Latte at a Cafe, you are way off the mark.
 I actually mean wearing and displaying coffee in a more permanent status.

-Malaa's research and development with coffee over the past couple of years have been extensive with many misses and some successes.
-Malaa believes in using natural fabric and therefore her mediums have been natural fibres like cotton, wool and silk.
+Malaa’s research and development with coffee over the past couple of years have been extensive with many misses and some successes.
+Malaa believes in using natural fabric and therefore her mediums have been natural fibers like cotton, wool, and silk.
 She shared her experiences with coffee at the India International Coffee Festival 2014, through a workshop titled Coffee Art on Silk.

-Her extensive trials with different blends, concentrate, roasts resulted in the realisation that since coffee is an elusive dye, the highest concentration of coffee decoction with darkest roast would be the best possible solution for the fabric to absorb and retain.
+Her extensive trials with different blends, concentrate, roasts resulted in the realization that since coffee is an elusive dye, the highest concentration of coffee decoction with the darkest roast would be the best possible solution for the fabric to absorb and retain.

-Although steaming was successful in dying silk with coffee, creating art and designs on the dyed fabric was a different challenge all together.
-Gum Arabic proved to be a saviour to create the design.
-While Gum Arabic, water and coffee decoction die not give very profound effect, only gum Arabic and coffee decoction resulted in creating beautiful and impressive designs.
+Although steaming was successful in dying silk with coffee, creating art and designs on the dyed fabric was a different challenge altogether.
+Gum Arabic proved to be a savior to create the design.
+While Gum Arabic, water, and coffee decoction die not to give very profound effect, only gum Arabic and coffee decoction resulted in creating beautiful and impressive designs.

 While sharing her results with the attendees at the workshop Malaa demonstrated the technique and allowed them to try their hand at creating coffee art on fabric.